VOO vs VTSAX: Which is the Best Vanguard Fund?

 Tax efficiency

 Index funds, whether they’re ETFs or mutual funds, can be extremely tax-efficient.
-But ETFs have an edge over their mutual fund counterparts.
+But ETFs have a slight edge over their mutual fund counterparts.

 When a shareholder redeems shares of a mutual fund, the manager needs to have enough cash to cover the cost of redeeming those shares.
 When there’s a run on the stock market, that fund manager might need to sell additional stocks to come up with the cash.
 Those additional sales can generate more capital gains, which are passed onto the remaining shareholders.